volkertb/ich2player/README.txt

 utils.asm    - non platform specific support routines memalloc.asm - memory allocation/deallocation
 constant.inc - global equates
+printhex.asm - routines for displaying hex values on the console

 added later:
 owmake.bat               - a batch file that can build the executable using the